-A contracting party to the IPPC or any regional plant protection organization may request to send one observer to attend an SC meeting.
-This request should be communicated by the official IPPC contact point to the Standards Officer thirty days prior to the starting date of the meeting.
-In response to this request, the observer will be invited to attend, depending whether logistical arrangements can be made.
+A contracting party to the IPPC or RPPO may request to send up to two observers to attend a SC meeting.
+This request should be communicated by the official IPPC contact point to the IPPC Secretariat at least thirty days prior to the starting date of the meeting and the decision to attend is made by the SC Chair and the IPPC secretariat.
+In response to this request, the observers will be invited to attend, depending whether logistical arrangements can be made.
+In case the number of observers has to be limited, replacement members might be given a priority during the decision making.102